 The causes of weight gain are many.
 It is very important to know the actual cause of weight gain in order to plan for a long term weight management program.
 At an individual level, a combination of excessive food energy intake and a lack of physical activity is in most cases the reason for obesity.
 A limited number of cases are due primarily to genetics, medical reasons, or psychiatric illness.
 In contrast, increasing rates of obesity at a societal level are felt to be due to an easily accessible and palatable diet, increased reliance on cars, and mechanized manufacturing.

 Other causes include

-Increased stress levels: Levels of "the stress hormone," cortisol, rise during tension-filled times.
+Levels of “the stress hormone,” cortisol, rise during tension-filled times.
 This can turn overeating into a habit.
 Because increased levels of the hormone also help cause higher insulin levels, blood sugar drops and there is craving for sugary and fatty foods.

-Inadequate sleep: Studies have shown that when people don't get enough sleep they have increased levels of “the hunger hormone”, ghrelin and decreased levels of the satiety/fullness hormone called leptin, which could lead to overeating and weight gain.
+Studies have shown that when people don’t get enough sleep they have increased levels of “the hunger hormone”, ghrelin and decreased levels of the satiety/fullness hormone called leptin, which could lead to overeating and weight gain.